Twodragon0/Okta/Integration/ReadME.md

 Following established best practices for Okta integration ensures efficient and secure service management.
 Service owners need to regularly check the SAML and Okta integration process compatibility, especially for enterprise-level licenses.

-For further assistance, contact the HR team or refer to detailed documentation in the Okta integration best practices guide.
+For further assistance, contact the Okta team or refer to detailed documentation in the Okta integration best practices guide.